This southern-style Easy Coconut Cake recipe has layers of tender, moist coconut infused cake and irresistible pillowy meringue inspired frosting.

 - 2 cups granulated sugar

 - 1 cup boiling water

 - 2 cups sweetened flaked coconut for garnish

 - Preheat the oven to 350 degrees.
 Grease and lightly flour three 9-inch round cake pans.
 Set them aside.

-- To make the cake, in a large mixing bowl cream the butter and sugar thoroughly until
+- To make the cake, in a large mixing bowl cream the butter and sugar thoroughly until light and creamy.

 - Add the egg yolks one at time, beating well after each addition.